Jesalim/jesalim/README.md

 I'm Jessica Gichuru, a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kenya.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m studying as a Software Engineer in Moringa School and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.